Our Science

 Wearable Sensor Technology and Fall Risk

-Wearable systems that capture step timing, turning mechanics, and trunk motion offer promising ways to evaluate gait and balance outside the clinic.
+Wearable systems that capture step timing, turning mechanics, and trunk motion show promise for evaluating gait and balance outside the clinic.
+This supports a more complete picture of mobility across environments.

 Align the whole team